alexey12546/alexey12546/README.md

 I have written a few business card sites, so I can design and layout a site, I am studying java-spring for the backend.

+I have projects in C++, Java, Phyton, HTML, CSS and JavaScript.

 I think you might be interested in my profile.